A Disney Game of Thrones: Kingdoms and Castles of Walt Disney World

 Visiting the Kingdoms and Castles of Walt Disney World for fans of Game of Thrones

 While it may not be quite as riveting (or dangerous) as House Stark vs House Lannister, the castles and kingdoms of Walt Disney World are definitely one of the biggest draws for any visitor.
-In a Game of Thrones lens, this would make Disney’s Magic Kingdom Park the equivalent of Westeros, minus the security risks of wandering the countryside of course — fortunately for all concerned.
+Looking at WDW through a Game of Thrones lens, this would make Disney’s Magic Kingdom Park the equivalent of Westeros, minus the security risks of wandering the countryside of course — fortunately for all concerned.

 So while you’re enjoying your own luxurious accommodations at a recommended Disney Deluxe Resort, here’s where to go to experience your own Game of Thrones, Disney style.